When you land in the Dominican Republic, you’ll quickly realize why this slice of paradise is the most visited vacation destination in the Caribbean.

 Where: Puerto Plata

 Why you’ll love it: If for you, a day at the beach involves plenty of activity, then Playa Dorada is where you need to be.
 Located on the island’s northern coast bordering the Atlantic ocean, if you want to try your hand at windsurfing, this is the place to do it.
 There’s also a host of hotels and resorts along Playa Dorada, which means you can wander around and take advantage of bathroom facilities, bars, and restaurants.
-If you love to people watch and love the comfort of American-style development and amenities, Playa Dorada is sure to satisfy.
+If you love to people watch and love the comfort of American-style development and amenities, Playa Dorada is sure to satisfy you.

 Pro Tip: In need of a break from the relentless sunshine?
-Playa Dorada is also home to a shopping center with a movie theater, several stores and even a classic joint for chicken wings and beer, and it’s not far from the spectacular viewpoint at the top of Mt.
+Playa Dorada is also home to a shopping center with a movie theater, several stores, and even a classic joint for chicken wings and beer, and it’s not far from the spectacular viewpoint at the top of Mt.
 Isabel de Torres.

 7. Minitas Beach